philschoof/scratchbook/README.md

 Covers are retrieved from the LastFM api via GET request, and a PATCH request is sent to the __Scratchbook__ api with the cover's url upon success.

 I originally intended to include a social aspect, where users could "follow" their friends to see their albums and what they thought of them.
-I decided not to pursure a social function in the interest of time, but would like to revisit it in the future.
+I decided not to pursure a social function in the interest of time, but will be revisiting it in the future.

 __User Stories__